 [2] W. Visser, C. S. Pasareanu, and R. Pelanek.

-Test input generation for Java containers using state matching.
+generation for Java containers using state matching.

 International Symposium on Software Testing and Analysis